-The full-length American Progresssive Rock conceptual album.
+The latest EP, a part of the American Progresssive Rock conceptual album.

 Leave your Name and Email below to get the latest Seven Second Circle song delivered to you over email.